HazzaMore/Insta-Clone-Project/README.md

 ## Known flaws/bugs
 * When creating an account, username checks are not case insensitive.Meaning a user with janedoe can exist alongside JaneDoe and janeDoe etc. but all have the same url.
 * In the search, the suggested user's follow count sometimes isn't updating, could be difference because of not reading up to date local and database state - afaik the user profile updates fine, so worth checking how that works to compare
+* CreatePost works when within a user profile, but when in home the userProfile is null and it shows that error despite the post successfully being created